FactoryOptic/documentation/content/en/docs2/mapping/lensmapping.md

 Using the Preston Hand Unit, drive the motor to the mark.
 Always approach the mark slowly and from the same direction.
 When the barrel mark lines up with the witness mark, record the motor position.
 Repeat for all marks.

-It's important to hit the marks accuratly in the region you plan on using.
+It's important to hit the marks accurately in the region you plan on using.
 If your are planning on being in a 4 - 5.6, then those marks are important.

 ### Marks of a different name or unit